ArnoVD/python-blogscraper/README.md

-# python-projects
+# Python blogscraper
-Python projects I made for myself.
+This is a python blogscraper that searches for certain sha's on security websites